 The rising time period or Muhurat of Gulika is different for each day, it is easily available in Gulika Kalam Chart.

 It rises twice i.e. during the day as well as during the night, as it repeats, one should avoid performing any important event during this period, such as a funeral.

-One should avoid all the auspicious events or activities during the inauspicious Gulika Kaal such as marriage, purchase of a house, or new property for business.
+One should avoid all the auspicious events or activities during the inauspicious Gulika Kaal such as marriage, purchase of a house or new property, starting a new business, or new property for business.

-The rising time period of Gulika Kaalam begins from Saturday (son of Saturn) and moves backward for the seven weekdays, these are as follows:
+Here the time for sunrise is 6:00 AM.
+The rising time period begins from Saturday (son of Saturn) and moves backward continuously on all seven weekdays, which are as follows:

 Friday: 7:30 AM to 9:00 AM